-Finding out that a friend has breast cancer can be surprising and upsetting.
-You may be wondering if your friend will be OK.
-You might also ask yourself how you can help.
+Finding out that a friend has cancer can be surprising and upsetting.
+You may be wondering if your friend will be okay or how you can help.

-Breast cancer is a treatable disease.
+Cancer is a treatable disease.
 While your friend may have a long and unexpected road ahead, there are many reasons to be optimistic.
-There have been huge advances in treatment and care for people with breast cancer.
+There have been huge advances in treatment and care for people with cancer.
 While treatment is a daily challenge, there are ways to help.

 “I tell my patients with breast cancer that breast cancer care is a team sport,” says Dr. Holly Mason, Section Chief for Breast Surgery at Baystate Health.
 “There will be multiple members of the breast cancer team in terms of physicians, nurses and navigators; family and friends are an incredibly important part of that team, as well.”